 The chief symptom of pudendal nerve entrapment is severe pain when sitting, which worsens then longer you stay in this position.
 This pain might be burning, tingling or even numbing.
 According to a December 2017 article published by International Journal of Sports Physical Therapy, this condition is particularly aggravated by prolonged periods of cycling.

-Pudendal nerve entrapment was not recognized in medical literature until the 1990s.
-It is frequently mistaken for other conditions such as Piriformis Syndrome, sacro-iliac joint dysfunction or prostatitis.
-Diagnosis can prove difficult, and requires evaluation by specialists who are familiar with this specific condition, and who are skilled in diagnostic modalities such as nerve stimulation testing and magnetic resonance imaging.
-Treatment includes the administration of nerve blocks, surgical decompression of the pudendal nerve and physical therapy.
+PNE is frequently mistaken for other conditions that affect the hip and pelvic region.
+Diagnosis can prove difficult, and requires evaluation by specialists who are familiar with this specific condition, and who are skilled in diagnostic modalities such as nerve conduction testing and magnetic resonance imaging.

-Pudendal nerve entrapment causes shortening and contraction of the muscles that line and support the saddle regions of the body, also known as the pelvic floor.
-These areas include the buttocks, thighs, hips, and perinieum.
-The goal is to lengthen and loosen the muscles without causing undue stretch on the nerve.
-Patients should first seek the advise of their physician or a trained medical professional before attempting these exercises on their own.
+Pudendal nerve entrapment can be caused by shortening and contraction of the muscles that line and support the saddle regions of the body, also known as the pelvic floor.
+These areas include the buttocks, thighs, hips and perineum.